Alejogb1/job-board/blog-data/how-to-remove-all-metadata-using-ffmpeg.md

 ffmpeg -i input.mp4 -map 0 -c copy -map_metadata -1 output.mp4
 ```

-Alright let’s break this down a little `-i input.mp4` that's your input file right the video or audio whatever you've got Then `-map 0` says take all the streams from that input `-c copy` is key it’s telling ffmpeg to copy the streams without re-encoding that’s critical if you want speed and to avoid any quality loss Now `-map_metadata -1` this is the magic right here it's telling ffmpeg to drop all metadata That `-1` means all metadata will be stripped completely Finally you've got `output.mp4` which is the name of your cleaned up file
+let’s break this down a little `-i input.mp4` that's your input file right the video or audio whatever you've got Then `-map 0` says take all the streams from that input `-c copy` is key it’s telling ffmpeg to copy the streams without re-encoding that’s critical if you want speed and to avoid any quality loss Now `-map_metadata -1` this is the magic right here it's telling ffmpeg to drop all metadata That `-1` means all metadata will be stripped completely Finally you've got `output.mp4` which is the name of your cleaned up file

 Simple enough right Well not always let’s say you’ve got a file where even that doesn’t cut it Sometimes there’s weird embedded stuff that clings on or you have specific tags you absolutely don't want